 While the packet formats differ, the first 8 bits always stores RestrictType, an unsigned byte value specifying the type of restriction.
-The possible values for RestrictType are are presented in the following table:
+The possible values for RestrictType are presented in the following table.

 RestrictType Hexadecimal value (alternate name) Description AndRestriction 0x00 (RES_AND) Logical AND operation applied to a list of subrestrictions.
 OrRestriction 0x01 (RES_OR) Logical OR operation applied to a list of subrestrictions.
+NotRestriction 0x02 (RES_NOT) Logical NOT applied to a subrestriction ContentRestriction 0x03 (RES_CONTENT) Search a property value for specific content.